-The Career Advisor (Mrs Clare Slodecki) is available to discuss any issues relating to Subject Selection and Career Development including study at a University or TAFE, Vocational Education and Training (VET) and employment programs as well as general career information.
+The Career Development Practitioner is available to discuss any issues relating to courses selection and career development including study at a university or TAFE, Vocational Education and Training (VET) and employment programs as well as general career information.

-2. VET MANAGER
+2. VET COORDINATOR

-Our VET Manager (Mr Tim Morton) is responsible for the management of students completing VET qualifications both at school and at TAFE or Private Training providers and those students participating in the Workplace Learning Program.
-He is also responsible for supporting students participating in School Based Traineeships and Apprenticeships.
+Our VET Coordinator is responsible for the management of students completing VET qualifications both at school and at TAFE or Private Training providers and those students participating in the Workplace Learning Program.
+They are also responsible for supporting students participating in School Based Traineeships and Apprenticeships.